 - Pay down your credit card debts

-- Make sure you pay your bills on-time every month, especially credit cards and loans
+- Make sure you pay your bills on-time every month using some sort of bill pay software, especially credit cards and loans

 - Request to have your credit limits increased